KBNLresearch/iromlab/doc/setupIromlab.md

 ## Configuration

 Before Iromlab is ready for use you need to configure it.
-As a first step, locate the *iromlab-configure.exe* application which you can find directly under the *Scripts* directory of the *Python* installation folder:
+As a first step, locate the *iromlab-configure.exe* application.
+In case of a global install you can find it directly under the *Scripts* directory of the *Python* installation folder:

 ![](./img/iromlab-configure-location.png)

+If you did a user install, it will be somewhere in your Windows user profile (see below).
+The exact location depends on your local Windows configuration.
+As an example, in my case it is located in the folder *C:\Users\jkn010\AppData\Roaming\Python\Python36\Scripts*.

 Run the configuration application by double-clicking on it.
 The application will create a configuration directory in your Windows user directory, copy a default configuration file to it, and create a shortcut to the main Iromlab application on the Windows Desktop [^1].
 If all goes well the following window appears: